 While there are some administrative processes changing about the Affordable Care Act, the law is still in place.
 A good source of information about the impact of the national Affordable Care Act (ACA) on nonprofits is

-An employee handbook is a tool for setting out the philosophy and expectations of the organization.
-By giving employees information about the organization, its personnel policies, and how personnel matters are handled, you can also make sure employees have clear expectations.
+By giving employees information about the organization, its personnel policies, and how personnel matters are handled, you can help ensure employees have clear expectations.
+An employee handbook is an essential tool for setting out the philosophy and expectations of the organization.

 The National Council of Nonprofits provides a sample employee handbook template for guidance only.
 The provided information is subject to change due to changes in federal, state, or local laws and regulations, so you should seek expert or legal assistance to make certain your interpretation and decisions are appropriate for your organization.